Donato Bergamini: Trial

-Four years later the trial begins with the sole defendant being the ex-girlfriend accused of complicity in premeditated voluntary homicide aggravated by futile reasons: Isabella Internò had become pregnant and had an abortion, Bergamini did not want to marry her and had left her and the prosecution maintains that this was the motive.
-From the evidentiary incident on the exhumed body it is clear that the boy was strangled, perhaps in another place, the body then placed on the road and overtaken by the vehicle.
-Among the two hundred witnesses who will be heard there will also be four collaborators of justice, former members of 'ndrangheta clans.
-Regarding the soccer player's death, the repentant Franco Pino told the magistrates, during the preliminary investigations and also in October 2022 before the Assize Court of Cosenza, that it was not a crime committed in a mafia context, that no one asked him to account for it and that, from what he learned by hearsay, it was a suicide.
+Four years later the trial began, with the sole defendant being the former girlfriend, accused of complicity in premeditated voluntary homicide aggravated by futile reasons: Isabella Internò had become pregnant and had an abortion, Bergamini had refused to marry her and had left her, and the prosecution maintained that this was the motive.
+The evidentiary examination of the exhumed body indicated that Bergamini had been strangled, possibly elsewhere, with the body then placed on the road and run over by the vehicle.
+Among the roughly two hundred witnesses heard were four former members of 'ndrangheta clans who had turned state's witness.
+Regarding the footballer's death, the collaborator of justice Franco Pino told magistrates, both during the preliminary investigation and again in October 2022 before the Court of Assizes of Cosenza, that it had not been a crime carried out in a mafia context, that no one had ever asked him to account for it, and that, from what he had heard, it had been a suicide.

+2024 verdict

+On 1 October 2024, the Cosenza Court of Assizes convicted Internò at first instance and sentenced her to 16 years' imprisonment; the Castrovillari prosecutor's office had requested 23 years.
+The court granted mitigating circumstances that were deemed to outweigh the aggravating factors of premeditation and abject and futile motives.
+As the verdict was only at first instance, Internò was not immediately imprisoned; she was, however, permanently barred from holding public office and stripped of her civil rights for the duration of the sentence.
+She was also ordered to pay compensation to Bergamini's family in a separate civil proceeding, with a provisional award of approximately €300,000 granted in the interim.

+Following the verdict, the court also referred the case files to the Castrovillari prosecutor's office over the possible false testimony of several of Internò's relatives, and named her brother, Roberto, as a suspected co-perpetrator of the killing.